Photo: Beaver stripping bark from a small twig

 Beavers are among the largest of rodents.
 They are herbivores and prefer to eat leaves, bark, twigs, roots, and aquatic plants.

 These large rodents move with an ungainly waddle on land but are graceful in the water, where they use their large, webbed rear feet like swimming fins, and their paddle-shaped tails like rudders.
-These attributes allow beavers to swim at speeds of up to five miles (eight kilometers) an hour.
+These attributes allow beavers to swim at speeds of up to five miles an hour.
 They can remain underwater for 15 minutes without surfacing, and have a set of transparent eyelids that function much like goggles.
 Their fur is naturally oily and waterproof.

 There are two species of beavers, which are found in the forests of North America, Europe, and Asia.
 These animals are active all winter, swimming and foraging in their ponds even when a layer of ice covers the surface.